wp-plugins/zedity/readme.txt

 [youtube https://www.youtube.com/watch?v=8Ws7OzSdDhs]

->Zedity is currently available in the following languages:
+>Zedity is available in various languages:
 **Czech**, **English**, **French**, **German**, **Greek**, **Italian**, **Russian**, **Spanish**, **Ukrainian**.
 Other languages are coming soon...
 You can also collaborate to [translate Zedity into your language](http://zedity.com/translate/) and **get rewarded**!